bokulich-lab/q2-fondue/tutorial/tutorial.md

 Why use _q2-fondue_?
 * incorporated provenance tracking
-* direct integration with QIIME 2 sequence analysis pipeline
+* direct integration with QIIME 2 sequence analysis pipeline - see [Overview of QIIME 2 Plugin Workflows](https://docs.qiime2.org)
 * support for multiple user interfaces
 * no need to navigate online databases to retrieve data

-This tutorial will give you an insight into working with q2-fondue and how the artifacts can further be used.
+This tutorial will give you an insight into working with q2-fondue and how its output artifacts can further be used.

 ## Some Background
 There are numerous databases online, where researchers can deposit or retrieve high-throughput sequencing data.